 - Subscription Protocol: A broker streams data to a client.
 Example: Broker streams jobs to a client to work on.

 Both protocols are binary on top of TCP/IP.

 Zeebe protocols are non-blocking by design, including commands.
 Command and Reply are always separate, independent messages.
 A client can send multiple commands using the same TCP connection before receiving a reply.

-The subscription protocol works in streaming mode: A broker pushes out tasks and events to the subscribers in a non-blocking way.
-To keep latency low, the broker pushes out tasks and events to the clients as soon as they become available.
+The subscription protocol works in streaming mode: A broker pushes out jobs and records to the subscribers in a non-blocking way.
+To keep latency low, the broker pushes out jobs and records to the clients as soon as they become available.

-The subscription protocol embeds a backpressure mechanism to prevent brokers from overwhelming clients with more tasks or events than they can handle.
-This mechanism is client-driven, i.e. clients submit a capacity of events they can safely receive at a time.
-A broker pushes events until this capacity is exhausted and the client replenishes the capacity whenever it completes processing of events.
+The subscription protocol embeds a backpressure mechanism to prevent brokers from overwhelming clients with more jobs or records than they can handle.
+This mechanism is client-driven, i.e. clients submit a capacity of records they can safely receive at a time.
+A broker pushes records until this capacity is exhausted and the client replenishes the capacity whenever it completes processing of records.